elyukai/optolith-database-schema/docs/reference/Profession.md

 Key | Description | Details
 :-- | :-- | :--
 `name` | Name of the basic profession. | <a href="#ProfessionRepresentationVariant/translations[key]/name">See details</a>
+`specification?` | A name addition of the profession.
+This will contain texts like name of the academy or the witch circle.
+It is enclosed in parenthesis. | <a href="#ProfessionRepresentationVariant/translations[key]/specification">See details</a>
 `suggested_advantages?` | Typical advantages for the profession. | <a href="#ProfessionRepresentationVariant/translations[key]/suggested_advantages">See details</a>
 `suggested_disadvantages?` | Typical disadvantages for the profession. | <a href="#ProfessionRepresentationVariant/translations[key]/suggested_disadvantages">See details</a>
 `unsuitable_advantages?` | These advantages do not fit well with this profession; to be checked with the GM before taking any of them. | <a href="#ProfessionRepresentationVariant/translations[key]/unsuitable_advantages">See details</a>